tarowatanabe/cicada/README.rst

 Or, you can combine outputs from multiple systems by [29]_:

-- Perform parsing over nbests (use your favorite parser, such as Berkeley parser/Stanford parser etc.)
+- Perform parsing over n-bests (use your favorite parser, such as Berkeley parser/Stanford parser etc.)
 - Generate context-free confusion forest by combining trees (not confusion network!)
   It is performed by collecting rules from parse trees, and